Virginia Woolf

 Amina: Allysan Cleveland

 Belleville is a play about escapism, co-dependency, and privilege.
-Herzog reminds us of the dangers of lying to ourselves and others to cope with the pressures of stereotype and survival.
-Belleville critiques the entitlement of American culture while reminding us that the grass is not always greener on the other side.
-This past summer, riots in the Paris Suburbs sparked by the senseless murder of a young North African man named Nahel Merzouk highlight Belleville’s cultural commentary and have informed our exploration of privilege’s role in coping with disaster.
-Belleville is also an excruciating examination of the limitations of intimacy and the morality of deceit.
-Can we ever truly know each other?
+Herzog exposes the dangers of lying to ourselves and others to cope with the pressures of expectation and survival.
+This past summer, riots in the Paris Suburbs sparked by the senseless murder of a young North African man named Nahel Merzouk have informed our exploration of privilege’s role in coping with disaster.
+Our hope is that this show exposes the entitlement of American culture while reminding us that the grass is not always greener on the other side.
+At its core, Belleville is a provocation, pressing us to wrestle with unsettling questions: Can we ever truly know one another?
 Can a lie be motivated by love?
-What kind of lies do we allow ourselves to believe to feel superior to others?
-While Belleville does not provide us with obvious answers or a central villain to shame when disaster strikes, two things become clear: avoiding confrontation can be just as destructive as confrontation itself and empathy and honesty are key in progressing society forward from its hostile and ignorant stat
+What illusions do we permit ourselves to maintain a sense of superiority?
+Belleville doesn’t offer tidy answers or a central villain to blame.
+Instead, it leaves us with the reminder that avoidance can be just as destructive as confrontation, and that only through honesty and self-awareness can we begin to bridge the distance between us.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.